hardcodes/lmtyas/README.md

 curl --unix-socket /opt/lmtyas/socket/actix-uds.socket http://localhost/reload-cert
 received reload cert request!
 ```

+**NOTE**: the curl command may block for a while until the tcp/https server has been stopped.
+You may want to add the `--max-time <seconds>` parameter when calling `curl` in a batch script to prevent the script from blocking too long.
+Make sure that `<seconds>` is big enough though. `300` is a good starting point and really should give the server enough time to stop and respond.

 This way you can renew your certificates via [ACME-protocol](https://de.wikipedia.org/wiki/Automatic_Certificate_Management_Environment), e.g. using [certbot](https://certbot.eff.org/) and inform the server afterwards.